dotnet/docs-aspire/docs/logging/seq-component.md

 }
 ```

-The `Config` properties of both  `Aspire:Confluent:Kafka:Producer` and `Aspire.Confluent:Kafka:Consumer` configuration sections respectively bind to instances of [`ProducerConfig`](https://docs.confluent.io/platform/current/clients/confluent-kafka-dotnet/_site/api/Seq.ProducerConfig.html) and [`ConsumerConfig`](https://docs.confluent.io/platform/current/clients/confluent-kafka-dotnet/_site/api/Seq.ConsumerConfig.html).

-`Seq.Consumer<TKey, TValue>` requires the `ClientId` property to be set to let the broker track consumed message offsets.

 ### Use inline delegates

-Also you can pass the `Action<SeqSettings> configureSettings` delegate to set up some or all the options inline, for example to disable health checks from code:
+You can pass the `Action<SeqSettings> configureSettings` delegate to set up some or all the options inline, for example to disable health checks from code:

 ```c#
 builder.AddSeqEndpoint("seq", settings => {